Grawnya/I-think-therefore-I-blog/README.md

 * Create a file called `urls.py` within the app folder - namely `blog` in this example.
 * Import views and path and create the `urlpatterns` variable.
 * If the path is empty, this suggests that it is the home page.
 Similar to previously creating paths, due to using class based views, `.as_view()` has to be placed at the end of the named class view.
-* Open up the `urls.py` file for the overall project to connect the app's urls
+* Open up the `urls.py` file for the overall project to connect the app's urls.

+## Project Specific - Viewing the Post's details in a New Page

+#### Creating an Associated View
+* In `views.py`, import `View` from `django.views` if not using a generic pattern for the view.
+[More Details](https://stackoverflow.com/questions/48506898/what-are-the-differences-between-generics-views-viewsets-and-mixins-in-django).
+* Also import `get_object_or_404` from `django.shortcuts` to check if a post exists.
+* Unlike generic views, you have to create functions for the request methods like `get` and `post` - follow the sample for `PostDetail` in `views.py`.
+* To check if a user has done a specific action, you can filter using `id=self.request.user.id` within the class.
+* Don't forget to return the rendered post with the suitable request, required template name and a library of corresponding post context.